magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-connect-ble-sensor-using-gateway.md

 TBGatewayService(config_file_path)
 ```

 ## Step 5.
-Check information on ThingsBoard
+Check information on IoT Hub

-Check data in your ThingsBoard instance, that you have been configured in the [general configuration guide](/docs/iot-gateway/configuration/).
+Check data in your IoT Hub instance, that you have been configured in the [general configuration guide](/docs/iot-gateway/configuration/).
-    - Go to the your ThingsBoard instance and login.
+    - Go to the your IoT Hub instance and login.
     - Go to the "Devices" tab.
 "Temperature and Humidity sensor" should be there.
     <br>
     ![](https://img.thingsboard.io/gateway/temp-hum-sensor.png)